jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [ ] Research
     - [x] Finding out how to record XM songs.
     - [x] Finding a way to record MiniDisk content to PC.
-    - [ ] Try finding tape cassettes in attic.
+    - [ ] Try finding tape cassettes in storage.
 - [ ] ..
 Organizing samples
 - [ ] Volume maximization